bugzmanov/rediscache/README.md

 Similar API, better performance, worse memory footprint

 * ehcache - https://www.ehcache.org/
-Main difference: provide api for off-heap based cache.
+The main difference: it provides API for off-heap based cache.
 Can be used to create multi-layer cache: on-heap for small objects, off-heap for large objects

 ## Redis client

-Almost all clients of redis for jvm languages suffer from the same downside - they fully accumulate response from redis in a buffer before returning it to the requesting side.
+Almost all clients of Redis for JVM languages suffer from the same downside - they fully accumulate response from Redis in a buffer before returning it to the requesting side.
-Given that a record in redis can be up to 512 MiB this puts significant constraints on how many clients can the  webcache serve simultaneously.
+Given that a record in Redis can be up to 512 MiB this puts significant constraints on how many clients can the  webcache serve simultaneously.

-The approach i've implemented so far:
+The approach I've implemented so far:
 * a configuration parameter on how many active connections can web cache handle.
-This puts the burden of making webcache stable on devops.
-A user of the webcache has better understanding of how data size distribution looks like and can make a decision on how many concurrent clients webcache should handle.
+This puts the burden of making webcache stable on
+DevOps.
+A user of the webcache has a better understanding of how data size distribution looks like and can decide on how many concurrent clients webcache should handle.

 An alternative approach:
 * provide configuration parameter allowing webcache to avoid caching objects larger specified size.
-For those objects webcache can serve as a proxy between a client and redis instance, using relatively small buffers.
+For those objects webcache can serve as a proxy between a client and Redis instance, using relatively small buffers.

-Redis protocol specifies size of payload in RESP Bulk Strings.
-This can be used to make early decision to cache or to proxy.
+Redis protocol specifies the size of the payload in RESP Bulk Strings.
+This can be used to make an early decision to cache or proxy.
 I didn't have enough time to play around with this approach.
 It doesn't look hard.

-This approach makes sense only in case of smaller population of large objects that are accessed infrequently.
+This approach makes sense only if large objects population is small and is accessed infrequently.

 ## Monitoring & Alerting

-Webcache generates metrics for all layers: web, cache, redisclient.
+Webcache generates metrics for all layers: web, cache, Redis client.
-Metrics are generated using micrometer library, and can be adapted to report to any metrics collection system.
+Metrics are generated using "micrometer" library, and can be adapted to report to any metrics collection system.

-Currently metrics are reported to graphite and can be observed using grafana dashboard.
+Currently metrics are reported to graphite and can be observed using the grafana dashboard.

 ![image](https://user-images.githubusercontent.com/502482/79080375-517fbb00-7ce2-11ea-8fa8-b0262a141e21.png)

 ### Alerting conditions:

-* Running out of memory: when free jvm memory size becomes less than 300 MiB.
+* Running out of memory: when free JVM memory size becomes less than 300 MiB.
 Indicate service overload.
 Strategy:
-    - reduce cache capacity and/or decrease number of allowed active connections.
+    - reduce cache capacity and/or decrease the number of allowed active connections.

-* Cache is down: no heat beats from webcache reached graphite instance for the last minute.
+* Cache is down: graphite hasn't received any heartbeats from the webcache for the last minute.
-Strategy:
+Mitigation strategy:
     - make sure cache is up and running
     - make sure it can connect to graphite instance

-* Redis access errors: webcache is getting errors while reading data from redis.
+* Redis access errors: webcache is getting errors while reading data from Redis.
-Stategy:
+Mitigation strategy:
-    - make sure backing redis instance is up and running
+    - make sure backing Redis instance is up and running
-    - make sure webcache can connect to to redis instance
+    - make sure webcache can connect to the Redis instance

 ## Load testing